-Agreement for Improvements: Prior to construction of public improvements, the owner and/or developer shall either install required improvements and repair existing streets and other public facilities damaged in the development of the property, or shall execute and file with the city an agreement between him/herself and the city specifying the period in which improvements and repairs shall be completed and, providing that if the work is not completed within the period specified, that the city may complete the work and recover the full costs thereof, together with court costs and attorney costs necessary to collect the amounts from the developer.
-The agreement shall also provide for payment to the city for the cost of inspection and other engineer services directly attributed to the project.
+Agreement for Improvements: Prior to construction of public improvements, since the applicant has proposed to connect to the sewer main and the water line in the right-of-way to service the proposed Parcel 1, the applicant shall either install improvements and repair existing streets and other public facilities damaged in the development of the property prior to recording the final plat, or shall execute and file with the city an agreement between him/herself and the city specifying the period in which improvements and repairs shall be completed and, providing that if the work is not completed within the period specified, that the city may complete the work and recover the full costs thereof, together with court costs and attorney costs necessary to collect the amounts from the developer.
+Per LPDC 15.94.020.B, such an agreement must be secured by a bond or other performance assurance of 120% of the cost of public improvements and shall also provide for payment to the city for the cost of inspection and other engineer services directly attributed to the project.